DreymaR/BigBagKbdTrixPKL/Layouts/Sturdy/README.md

 The Sturdy layout
 --------------------
-- This layout was made by Oxey, 2022-07, using his own analysis program.
+- This layout was made by Oxey using his own 'Oxeylyzer' analysis program, 2022-07.
-- It may be said to use the [**Curl**][ErgCrl] mod principle, reducing lateral stretches to the middle home row positions.
+- It may be said to use the [**Curl**][ErgCrl] principle, by reducing lateral stretches to the middle home row positions.
 - An [**Angle**][ErgAWi] ergo mod is recommended for this layout on row-staggered boards.
 - For more info, see its [layout home page][LayHom] and [the Oxeylyzer page][AnaHom].
 <br>